Nerd-Culture-09/Stripe-Payment/README.md

 # Stripe-Payment

-This project demonstrates how to integrate **Stripe Payments** into a Next.js application.
+This project integrates **Stripe Payments** into a Next.js application.

 ## Features
 - **Nextjs App**